Carlow Dragon Boat Club set sail to Barcelona for International Festival

 This will be the club's first competition abroad since before the pandemic

-Carlow Dragon Boat Club are set to compete in the upcoming Barcelona International Dragon Boat Festival on May 21 and 22.
+Carlow Dragon Boat Club are set to compete in the upcoming Barcelona International Dragon Boat Festival today May 21 and tomorrow May 22.

 This will be their first competition abroad since the beginning of the pandemic and they will be competing in the Senior Women’s Category in a 10 man boat which will be a new challenge for the club who generally compete in 20 man boats.